United Emirate Coin (UEC) Tops 24 Hour Volume of $8,946.00

 About United Emirate Coin

 United Emirate Coin is a token.
 It launched on March 9th, 2022.
 United Emirate Coin’s total supply is 20,000,000 tokens and its circulating supply is 17,000,000 tokens.
+United Emirate Coin’s official website is unitedemiratecoin.net.
 United Emirate Coin’s official Twitter account is @coinemirate and its Facebook page is accessible here.
-United Emirate Coin’s official website is unitedemiratecoin.net.

 Buying and Selling United Emirate Coin